 - Spoon out whey liquid, if desired, for thicker yogurt.
 Store in an airtight container.

-When I initially experimented with Instant Pot yogurt, I noticed I would occasionally get a grainy texture.
+When I initially experimented with making this, I noticed I would occasionally get a grainy texture.
 The taste was still spot on, but the texture threw me off.

 Some research brought me to a great article explaining why my yogurt was grainy.
 When additives are in your commercial yogurt starters, such as pectin, inulin, cornstarch, and gelatin, it can yield a grainy yogurt.